strategineer/personal-website/content/tabletop/xmooks/setting.md

 Spells are creatures that can be convinced to join your cause, think Pokémon.

-When you're born, you're bound to a spell semi-permanently (there's always exceptions), called an innate spell, think X Men but with magic.
+When you're born, you're bound to a spell semi-permanently (there are always exceptions), called an innate spell, think X-Men but with magic.

 Innate spells manifest visually: